PinkRobotics/PinkRobotics/README.md

 ### Airships
 When it comes to combating wildfires, revitalizing parched landscapes and preventing floods, Airship are a legitimate game-changer.
 Imagine fleets of airships replacing sporadic rainfall and enabling precise water distribution at a global scale.
 This initiative is not just about firefighting; it's about reimagining how we interact with our environment.
-Check out our [Water Transportation Paper](WaterTransport.md).
+Check out our [Airships Paper](Airships.md).

 ## Support and Contact